FAIRDataPipeline/hugo_source_files/content/docs/interface/example0/_index.md

 ---
 weight: 20
-title: "Simple working examples"
+title: "DPAPI examples"
 ---

-# Simple working examples (with Data Pipeline API functionality)
+# DPAPI examples

 <span style="font-size:12pt; color:red">Note that this is a living document and the following is subject to change. </span>